How do I find a therapist?

 Do you provide companion or emotional support animal assessments and letters?
 I love that animals are becoming more integrated into the wellness of our society.
 However, for ethical and legal reasons, I am not able to provide these assessments.

+What makes you legit?
+I’m a Psychologist, Licensed in Colorado #3419.
+I hold a doctorate degree in psychology, have one year of post-doctoral supervision, and have passed an examination in psychology.
 Prior to that I was a Licensed Professional Counselor, which meant I held a master’s degree in professional counseling, had two years post-master’s practice, and passed an exam in in professional counseling.
 I have committed my entire education and career to mental health.
 I center my practice and continuing education around symptoms of trauma, anxiety, burnout and sleep.
 I’m a member of the American Psychological Association (APA) -Divisions of Hypnosis and Humanistic Psychology, Colorado Psychological Society (CPA), Colorado Hypnosis Society (CHS), and the American Society of Clinical Hypnosis (ASCH).

 How do you keep my information safe?
 There is a whole lot about HIPAA.
 For providers, there are courses, protocols, rules, sanctions and fear mongering that impresses upon us the importance of protecting privileged information.
 If I am your psychologist, your information is confidential.
 I regularly review HIPAA protocol for my practice and only use vendors who will sign a Business Associates Agreement to comply with the rules of privacy.
 Client charts are encrypted and only data relevant to billing and scheduling is visible to my executive assistant.